BOND REPORT: U.S. 10-year Yield Tops 2.6% For First Time Since March

 Continue Reading Below

-The yield on 10-year U.S. government paper on Thursday jumped above 2.6% for the first time since March after the Federal Reserve's Beige Book, out the previous afternoon, pointed to a tighter labor market.
+The yield on 10-year U.S. government paper on Thursday jumped above 2.6% for the first time since March, a day after the Federal Reserve's Beige Book anecdotally suggested a tighter labor market was finally translating into wage gains.

 What are yields doing?

-The yield on the benchmark 10-year U.S. Treasury note rose 1.5 basis point to 2.6047%, trading around its highest level since mid-March, according to FactSet data.
-The yield reached an intraday high of 2.6158%.
+The yield on the benchmark 10-year U.S. Treasury note rose 2.7 basis points to 2.605%, trading around its highest level since mid-March, according to Tradeweb.
+The yield reached an intraday high of 2.620%.

 Yields and prices move in opposite directions.